 Application of Moneys

 .
-All moneys received by the Trustee pursuant to any right given or action taken under the provisions of this Article and any other moneys held as part of the Trust Estate, after payment of the costs and expenses of the proceedings resulting in the collection of such moneys and the fees (including attorneys’ fees and costs of any other professionals hired by the Trustee hereunder), expenses, liabilities, and advances incurred or made by the Trustee, shall be deposited in the appropriate accounts or accounts created hereunder in the same manner as is provided for deposits of other revenue and used for the purposes thereof, until the principal of, premium if any, and interest on all of the Bonds has been paid in full.
+All moneys received by the Trustee pursuant to any right given or action taken under the provisions of this Article and any other moneys held as part of the Trust Estate, after payment of the costs and expenses of the proceedings resulting in the collection of such moneys and the fees (including attorneys’ fees and costs of any other professionals hired by the Trustee hereunder), expenses, liabilities, and advances incurred or made by the Trustee, shall be deposited in the Junior Bond Fund, until the principal of, premium if any, and interest on all of the Bonds has been paid in full.
 NOTWITHSTANDING THE FOREGOING, IT IS ACKNOWLEDGED THAT IN ACCORDANCE WITH THE GOVERNING DOCUMENT, THE DISTRICT SHALL NOT BE PERMITTED TO IMPOSE THE JUNIOR REQUIRED MILL LEVY PURSUANT TO THE TERMS OF THIS INDENTURE FOR PAYMENT OF THE BONDS AFTER TAX YEAR 2064 FOR PAYMENT ON SEPTEMBER 16, 2065.
 Whenever all of the Bonds and interest thereon have been paid under the provisions of this Section 8.05 and all expenses and fees of the Trustee have been paid, any balance remaining in any of the funds held hereunder shall be paid to the District.

 Trustee May Enforce Rights Without Bonds